-Simply put, self-esteem is confidence in one’s worth and abilities, regardless of others’ opinions.
-It is literally defined by how much value we place on ourselves.
-If self-esteem were boiled down to one simple question, it would be “am I enough?”
+Simply put, self-esteem is confidence in one’s worth, regardless of others’ opinions.
+It is defined by how much value we place on ourselves.
+If self-esteem were boiled down to one simple question, it would be “am I enough”?

 Pitfalls of the Self-Esteem Movement: Unmerited Praise and the Rise of Entitlement

-Since the 1970s, researchers, parents, teachers and therapists alike have honed in on self-esteem as the primary target for increasing overall well-being.
-The hypothesis: boost self-esteem, and one automatically becomes more likeable or attractive, has better relationships and performs better in school or at work.
+Since the 1970s, researchers, parents, teachers and therapists have honed in on self-esteem as the primary target for how people feel.
+The hypothesis: boost self-esteem, and one automatically becomes more likable or attractive, has better relationships and performs better in school or at work.
 But the results did not always amount to the expected benefits.

 To be clear, the target – self-esteem – was right, but the means of enhancing it were wrong.
 Simply telling people they are great and removing all forms of critique, including constructive criticism, creates inflated egos rather than genuine self-esteem.
 Non-discriminant praise without regard to character, quality of interpersonal interactions, achievements and adversity doesn’t create self-esteem.
 It can undermine one’s work ethic and capacity for achievement while creating three gigantic obstacles to healthy self-esteem: entitlement, victim mentality and narcissism.